macrotex/docker-patchman/README.md

 ## `SERVERNAME` environment variable

-Apache will use HOSTNAME as its `ServerName` unless the environment SERVERNAME.
+Apache will use HOSTNAME as its `ServerName` unless the environment SERVERNAME is defined.
 When defining SERVERNAME be sure it is fully-qualified.

 ## `USE_SSL` environment variable

 Apache assumes that SSL is enabled unless the environment variable `USE_SSL` is set to `NO`.
+This is useful when running this container behind a load-balancer that acts as the TLS front-end.

 ## SSL certificate and private key

-If Apache is configured to use SSL (the default) Apache expects to find the private key and certificate in the usual Debian location.
+If Apache is configured to use SSL (the default), Apache expects to find the private key and certificate in the usual Debian location.
 That is, they must be mapped as follows: